Phase diagram of a distorted kagome antiferromagnet and application to Y-kapellasite

 where the sum runs over all triangles formed by nearest-neighbor bonds of the kagome lattice (both up and down triangles are considered).
 We define

 where $i,\,j,\,k\in\triangle$ are the three sites forming a triangle.
-In our distorted model, all triangles of the lattice are formed by one $J_{\varhexagon}$, one $J$, and one $J'$ coupling [see Fig.~\ref{fig:ninja_lat}~(a)].
+In our distorted model, all triangles of the lattice are formed by one $J_{\varhexagon}$, one $J$, and one $J'$ coupling [see Fig.~\ref{fig:ninja_lat}\,a].
 Thus, by an appropriate choice of the $i,j,k$ labels of Eq.~\eqref{eq:Ltriang}, we can write

 for all triangles.
-From Eq.~(\ref{ham_triangle}) it immediately follows that any spin configuration that fulfills the condition

-is a ground state of the system.
+From Eq.~(\ref{ham_triangle}) it immediately follows that any spin configuration that fulfills the condition $\vec{L}_{\triangle}=0 \ \ \forall \triangle$ is a ground state of the system.
 However, depending on the values of the couplings $J$, $J_{\varhexagon}$, and $J'$, it may occur that $\vec{L}_{\triangle}=0$ is impossible for any triangle when one term on the right hand side of Eq.~(\ref{def_l}) dominates so strongly that it cannot be compensated by the other two terms.

 Restricting to an isolated triangle, it is easy to show that $\vec{L}_{\triangle}=0$ can only be fulfilled if